SCC: Partnering with Students from Around the Globe

 Steps to Enroll at SCC for International Students

-After completing the International Student Information Form, you'll be contacted by email by a SCC International Student Advisor for next steps.
+After completing the International Student Information Form, you'll be contacted by email by a SCC International Admissions Counselor for next steps.

 We recommend that you apply to SCC at least 3 months prior to your start term to ensure timely completion of the admissions and registration process.
 Lawful Presence in the United States must be verified before enrollment (view Lawful Presence Policy).